kubedb/docs/docs/guides/mssqlserver/migration/databasemigration.md

 - The source `MSSQL Server` instance must be network-reachable from within your Kubernetes cluster.

-- The source `MSSQL Server` database should have the `sa` user or a user with `sysadmin` privileges for the migration.
+- The source `MSSQL Server` database should have a login with `sysadmin` privileges available for the migration.
+On a self-hosted instance this is typically the built-in `sa` login; on a managed instance (AWS RDS, Azure SQL Managed Instance) it's the master/administrator login you configured at creation time — see the provider-specific notes below.

 - You should be familiar with the following `KubeDB` concepts:
     - [AppBinding](/docs/guides/mssqlserver/concepts/appbinding.md)